 To most newbies in golfing, their first major challenge is often direct hitting on the ball in a consistent manner.

 However, in almost all cases, they often succeed and master it. later on, they are faced with a second challenge which is often harder to succeed past it without assistance, and this is a golf slice.

-Irrespective of what they try, in every shot they make slices either to the left or to the right depending on their point of taking a shot.
+Irrespective of what they try, every shot slices to the left or right, depending on their point of taking a shot.

-Forget common challenges like three-putts, tops, chunks, slicing is quite common and aggravating.
+Forget challenges like three-putts, tops, and chunks; slicing is quite common and aggravating.
 But all that is about change.

-The effective way to solve a challenge is by knowing the major causes.
+The effective way to solve a challenge is by knowing the primary causes.

-Open-club-face slicing that occurs when striking the golf according to the laws of ball motion.
+Open-club-face slicing occurs when the golf is struck according to ball motion laws.

-As well as a swing that travels off the target at the moment of the shot.
-Therefore, a shot through either of these two means will cause sidespin on the ball directing it away from the target.
+Therefore, a shot through either means will cause sidespin on the ball, directing it away from the target.

 Other causes include:

-When you have a weak grip, an open clubface is inevitable, and this often results in butter fade.
+An open clubface is inevitable when you have a weak grip, and this often results in butter fade.
 However, if the fade turns into a slice, a change of grip is necessary.